What are the lyrics to ‘I Vow to Thee, My Country’ and who wrote the hymn?

 It was first sung at St Paul’s Girls’ School in Hammersmith, London, where Holst taught, and later became their official school hymn.

 Now, it is most strongly associated with Remembrance Day, being performed at services across the UK and the rest of the Commonwealth.
-It has been used at various high-profile state funerals, including those of former prime ministers Winston Churchill and Margaret Thatcher, and more recently that of Captain Sir Tom Moore, in February 2021.
+It has been used at various state and other high-profile funerals, including those of former prime ministers Winston Churchill and Margaret Thatcher, and more recently that of Captain Sir Tom Moore, in February 2021.

 The hymn was also a personal favourite of Diana, Princess of Wales.
 She requested that it be sung at her 1981 wedding to the Prince of Wales, and in 1997 it was played at her funeral, as well as at a 10-year memorial service in 2007.